ivargr/python-bioinformatics/part2/Exercises3.md

 Change the program so that instead of taking a sequence from the command line, you take a file name.
 Instead of computing the GC-content for a single sequence, go through the lines in the file (there is one sequence on each line) and compute the GC content for every sequence.
 For every sequence, print the sequence, a space, and then the GC-content for that sequence.

+You can download and use [this sequences.txt file](sequences.txt) to test your program.

 <details>
 <summary>Click to see a hint on how to solve this exercise</summary>